reviewpad/reviewpad/README.md

 To get the GitHub event type, you can use the following steps:

-1. Navigate to the advanced section in the settings for your development github app ([Advanced](https://github.com/organizations/reviewpad/settings/apps/<dev github app name>/advanced))
-2. Pick the delivery you want to use.
-3. Copy the content of the `X-Github-Event` header.
+1. Navigate to the checks tab of the pull request you want test against, in there you will find a `Event Type` field
-4. Update the argument `-y` with the content you copied.
+2. Update the argument `-y` with the content you copied.

 You can then run the debugger by pressing F5.